jhuang2019/create-an-eks-cluster-using-terraform/README.md

 The file path is https://github.com/jhuang2019/my-nginx/blob/main/.github/workflows/main.yml

 * Add Credentials as GitHub Secrets: Navigate to your GitHub repository, go to Settings > Secrets and variables > Actions, and add the following secrets:
-  * AWS_ECR_REPO: This can be found in the ECR via the Terraform console after it is created by Terraform.
+  * AWS_ECR_REPO: This can be found in the ECR via the AWS console after it is created by Terraform.
 It also can be found in `variables.tf` in the Terraform code.
   * AWS_REGION:  This is the aws_region where the EKS cluster is deployed to.
 This can be found in `variables.tf` in the Terraform code.
   * REPO_TOKEN : This is my personal GitHub token